BabyLing – How do children learn languages?

 All our studies take place in the Department of Psychology at the University of Oslo:

-The project has been and is being funded by external grants from Switzerland, Malaysia, as well as internal grants from the University of Oslo.
+The project has been and is being funded by external grants from Norway, Switzerland, Malaysia, as well as internal grants from the University of Oslo.

 Eye-tracking, tablet-based paradigms, acoustic analyses, ERP, imitation games, computational modelling.